 Do you know how to tell them apart?
 It's easy!
 Just look at their noses.
 Chip's nose is black like a chocolate chip.
 The other guy with the red nose is Dale.
-They seldom appear separately, but Chip is the brains of the duo.
+They seldom appear separately.
+That may be because Chip is the brains of the duo.

-Some people (including the Disneyland website) say Chip 'n' Dale live in a redwood tree, but let's get our botany straight: Unless members of the sequoia genus of trees have mutated to bear acorns, that's an oak.
+Some people (including the Disneyland website) say Chip 'n' Dale live in a redwood tree, but let's get our botany straight: Unless members of the Sequoia genus of trees have mutated to bear acorns, the chipmunks live in an oak.

 The chipmunks also have a house in Tokyo Disneyland.
-This attraction was originally Chip 'n' Dale Treehouse and Acorn Crawl.
-Besides the treehouse, it featured a ball-crawl similar to McDonald’s playgrounds but with acorn-shaped balls.Continue to 3 of 3 below.
+The Disneyland attraction was originally Chip 'n' Dale Treehouse and Acorn Crawl.